 top of page

-It's time to share another new interior design project with you: a coastal inspired head office for a marinas company.
+It's time to share another recent office interior design project with you: a coastal inspired head office for a marinas company.
 The client is an independent business that owns and operates several marinas along the South coast of the UK.

 Having recently relocated their head office, Studio SK was appointed to design an office interior for staff to enjoy and work productively in, and to impress B2B clients when attending a meeting at the new head office.